-Cochrane Reviews confirm the confusion that surrounds catheter care.
+Cochrane reviews confirm the confusion that surrounds catheter care.
 The questions are endless: does the home or the clinical environment provide the optimum setting for catheter care?
-Is catheter replacement a clean or an aseptic technique?
 Is chlorhexidine superior to saline for periurethral cleansing?
 Which lubricants should be used?
+Are better outcomes achieved when patients or healthcare professionals manage their catheter care?